 General Managers must get buy-in from their staff

-Edward continued by saying that managers must learn to be diplomatic.
-When you are managing a team of automotive technicians and service advisors, conflicts will inevitably arise.
-You can not show favoritism between your children.
-In much the same way, you must learn to step in and resolve disagreements between your staff, whether they are personal or professional ones.
+Edward continued by saying that all managers must learn to be diplomatic.
+When you are managing a team of skilled automotive technicians and service advisors, conflicts will inevitably arise.
+You should not show any favoritism between your children.
+In much the same way, you must learn to step in and resolve the disagreements between your staff, whether they are personal ones or professional ones.

-Leon said that every owner, as well as every manager, needs to designate a time one day per week to focus on the business itself.
-We have always taught this concept as “Working On It Tuesdays”.
+Leon told us that every owner, as well as every manager, needs to designate a time one day per week to focus on the business itself.
+We have always taught this crucial concept as “Working On It Tuesdays”.

 GM Checklist, Tasks 9-10